Transitions Abroad Home. Transitions Abroad Home.

 This was going to be my best journey to Gambia yet.

 “Salaam Alekium,” I greeted the others in formal Arabic as I joined Isatou Ceesay into a gelly-gelly, spouting black smoke from the tailpipe.
-The oversized van was packed with nearly thirty sweaty strangers and only one working window, topped by a roof stacked with assorted parcels, rice bags, firewood and goats.
+The oversized van was packed with nearly thirty sweaty strangers and only one working window, topped by a roof stacked with assorted parcels, rice bags, firewood, and goats.
 It crawled at a pace that felt no faster than a brisk jog up the dusty road to N’jau.
 I gazed out the window to see a cracked, clay-colored landscape housing only occasional patches of green.
-It was approaching the end of June and the rain had not yet arrived, infusing desperation in the voice of nearly every Gambian.
+It was approaching the end of June, and the rain had not yet arrived, infusing desperation in the voices of nearly every Gambian.
 But to live here, one had to be strong.

 When I arrived at the village, the first sound I heard was the delighted shouts of children, taking the last minutes before sunset to run and play.
-Several of the children were playing at the mission-sponsored well, pumping water up and down like a seesaw and laughing joyously as they took turns, each trying to pump faster than the last.
+Several children were playing at the mission-sponsored well, pumping water up and down like a seesaw and laughing joyously as they took turns, each trying to pump faster than the last.
 Women began waving and greeting me, the tubabo stranger.
-The entire village had no running tap water, and in about one hour, candlelight and the moon's current phase would provide the only light by which to eat, work, or move about.
+The village had no running tap water, and in about one hour, candlelight and the moon's current phase would provide the only light to eat, work, or move about.
 Yet the happiness from this village seemed to radiate from its inhabitants as they shouted “Nanga Def?” and other friendly greetings in passing.
 It had been an arduously hot and tiresome day, but the sights and sounds of N’jau instantly rejuvenated me.

 Again, Isatou did not focus on the problem of having no real market for their goods.
-She only shared a vision of what the future would hold for her village, and in the morning promised to introduce me to the oldest woman in the village who would testify that things in N’jau took a dramatic turn for the better when the recycling group began.
+She only shared a vision of what the future would hold for her village, and in the morning, promised to introduce me to the oldest woman in the village who would testify that things in N’jau took a dramatic turn for the better when the recycling group began.

-Under the bantaba, a roofed outdoor gathering space, Isatou gave a rousing speech about how hard the women have been working, and how their patience and perseverance have not been in vain.
-Although they have had passing visitors from the United States before, here stood a woman committed to a long-term Fair Trade relationship with this village, and a goal of providing consistent markets for the recycled weavings until there were no more piles of plastic trash blocking school entrances or providing homes to disease-breeding mosquitoes.
+Under the bantaba, a roofed outdoor gathering space, Isatou gave a rousing speech about how hard the women have been working and how their patience and perseverance have not been in vain.
+Although they have had passing visitors from the United States before, here stood a woman committed to a long-term Fair Trade relationship with this village and a goal of providing consistent markets for the recycled weavings until there were no more piles of plastic trash blocking school entrances or providing homes to disease-breeding mosquitoes.

-Skills Centre women holding plastic purses.
+Skills Centre women are holding plastic purses.

 “And then, of course, she'll be taking every single one of our purses back with her to America, and paying for them in advance, so keep working!”